-When insulin resistance develops, cells throughout your body can’t respond normally to insulin, the blood sugar regulating hormone produced by your pancreas.
+When insulin resistance develops, cells throughout your body can’t respond normally to insulin, the blood sugar regulating hormone your pancreas produces.
 Cells are unable to easily absorb glucose from your bloodstream, and excess blood sugar (also called blood glucose) accumulates.
-If blood glucose is higher than normal but not yet in the type 2 diabetes range, you have prediabetes; if it is higher, type 2 diabetes is diagnosed.
+If blood glucose is higher than normal but not yet in the type 2 diabetes range, you have prediabetes; if it is higher, you have type 2 diabetes.

 What is type 3 diabetes?

 Brown University neuropathologist Suzanne de la Monte, MD, who has long studied the connection between insulin resistance, diabetes, and dementia in both animal experiments and the brains of people who died from Alzheimer’s, calls Alzheimer’s disease type 3 diabetes — diabetes of the brain.

 Brown and colleagues have found insulin resistance not only hampers the ability to think clearly but also appears to play a role in forming the tangled beta amyloid plaques found in the brains of Alzheimer’s patients.